Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/index.md

 [![Walk-in sessions Leiden Cell Observatory](files/walk-in1125.png){width=250px}](courses/activities.md)

 !!! info "Need Help?"
     [Contact facility staff](contact.md) for guidance on selecting the most appropriate systems and support on data management and image analysis workflows for your experiments.
+Or email to our [general email address](mailto:cellobservatory@biology.leidenuniv.nl) and we will figure out who can be of most assistance to you